-The BI 510 Accident Book will be kept in the main office and it will be the responsibility of the First Aiders to ensure that these records are correctly completed.
+An Incident/Accident book will be kept in student's services office and it will be the responsibility of the First Aiders to ensure that these records are correctly completed.
 The Health & Safety Coordinator will maintain the record base.

 4. NOTIFICATION OF ACCIDENTS/DANGEROUS OCCURRENCES